Stress Policy

 What is stress?

-Stress is defined as the ‘adverse reaction people have to excessive pressures or other types of demand placed on them’.
-Most staff benefit from a certain amount of pressure in their work.
+Stress is defined by the Health & Safety Executive (HSE) as the ‘adverse reaction people have to excessive pressures or other types of demand placed on them’.
+Most staff benefit from a certain amount of reasonable pressure in their work.
 It can keep them motivated and give a sense of ambition.
 However, when there is too much pressure placed on them, they can become overloaded.
 Stress can affect the health of staff, reduce their productivity and lead to performance issues.

 Stress is not an illness, but the psychological impact can lead to conditions such as anxiety and depression.
 Stress, anxiety and depression can also increase the risk of conditions like heart disease, back pain, gastrointestinal illnesses or skin conditions.